Category Archives: 2018 Films

 The childhood friends, along with “Chilli” Cilliano (Jake Johnson), and Kevin Sable (Hannibal Buress) attempt to pursue and “tag” their other buddy Jerry Pierce (Jeremy Renner), who has alluded to the “loser award” for the past thirty years, given to the member last tagged during May, when their annual contest is held.

 The rest of the film piggybacks on this premise as the group pursues Jerry in tired form as adventures ensue.
-The specifics are running through other people’s apartments, tumbling down fire escapes, impersonating elderly women, and continued use of backflips, stop-motion editing, and nutty situations.
+The specifics are running through other people’s apartments, tumbling down fire escapes, impersonating older women, and continued use of backflips, stop-motion editing, and nutty situations.

 You get the idea.

-The least appealing quality that Tag possesses is it feels forced and too derivative of other similar films.
+The least appealing quality of Tag is that it feels forced and too derivative of similar films.
 The filmmakers try to create a “buddy film” and a camaraderie between the characters that never amounts to much.
-The reason for this is they embed each with specific qualities that define the character instead of making them fresh or creative in any way.
+The reason for this is that they embed each character with specific qualities that define them instead of making them fresh or creative in any way.

 We meet Chilli as he smokes pot with his father, revealing that he is divorced, unemployed, and a pothead.
 Bob is uptight, business-like, and the ladies’ man.
 A token black character (Kevin) is the comic relief.
-The characters are one-note and uninspired.

 Other weak points from a character standpoint are prevalent.
-Hogan is written as the “straight man”, meaning the most sensible of the group.
-He is the main character and has a competitive streak that his wife, Anna (Isla Fisher) shares.
-Her character is most irritating as she has fits of rage then turns sweet.
-Fisher has been cast in raunchy comedies for most of her career so it would be nice to see her branch out to better roles.
+Hogan is written as the “straight man,” meaning the most sensible of the group.
+He is the main character and has a competitive streak that his wife, Anna (Isla Fisher), shares.

 Finally, Hogan’s mother, the local bartender, and a fitness worker are written poorly.

-As a bonus, the film chooses to add a homophobic sequence to offend audiences.
+As a bonus, the film adds a homophobic sequence to offend audiences.
 Meant for laughs, as are most offensives, the male fitness worker is lightly interrogated as the men attempt to locate Jerry.
-A back and forth involving presumptive oral sex is written as a joke and in addition to being unnecessary, the sequence goes on and on.

-Wishful thinking is for genre comedies to finally create something fresh, stereotype-free, or make mockeries of groups of people.
+Wishful thinking is for genre comedies to finally create something fresh and stereotype-free or make mockeries of groups of people.

 Predictably, the conclusion is silly and trite.
-The film culminates in a hokey wedding scene when the friends are tricked by Jerry’s fiance who fakes a pregnancy and miscarriage in a gag-worthy effort.
+The film culminates in a hokey wedding scene when the friends are tricked by Jerry’s fiance, who fakes a pregnancy and miscarriage in a gag-worthy effort.
 A moment of feigned sincerity is followed by a juvenile rapid-fire torrent of “You’re It!” that would make a ten-year-old boy roll his eyes in disbelief.

 Tag is not a complete disaster.
-If one sticks to the entire watch, a couple of tidbits of pleasure espouse themselves.
-Familiar classic rock songs like Danzig’s “Mother”, Ozzy Osbourne’s “Crazy Train”, and “Mmm Mmm Mmm Mmm” by Crash Test Dummies are interspersed throughout the running time.
+If one sticks to the entire watch, a couple of tidbits of pleasure emerge.
+Familiar classic rock songs like Danzig’s “Mother,” Ozzy Osbourne’s “Crazy Train,” and “Mmm Mmm Mmm Mmm” by Crash Test Dummies are interspersed throughout the running time.

-An added romantic triangle between Bob, Cheryl (Rashida Jones), and Chilli has potential if it were not relegated to a sub-plot with no resolution.
+An added romantic triangle between Bob, Cheryl (Rashida Jones), and Chilli has potential if it were not relegated to a subplot with no resolution.
 Both men have chemistry with Cheryl and possess some likeability.

-A film that will certainly wind up in the $1.99 (or less) bargain bin, Tag (2018) might have been a relaxed effort to shoot by the cast of actors, but they must have had more fun than anyone watching it will have.
+A film that will certainly wind up in the $1.99 (or less) bargain bin, Tag (2018) might have been a relaxed effort by the cast of actors to shoot, but they must have had more fun than anyone watching it will have.

-With big-name stars and an, on paper anyway, interesting premise, the film fails to deliver the goods, embellishes based on a true story to the max, and results in a complete waste of time.
+With big-name stars and an interesting premise on paper anyway, the film fails to deliver the goods, embellishes based on a true story to the max, and results in a complete waste of time.

 Shoplifters-2018